oracle/terraform-provider-oci/website/docs/r/management_agent_management_agent.html.markdown

 * `time_updated` - The time the Management Agent was updated.
 An RFC3339 formatted datetime string
 * `version` - Management Agent Version

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Management Agent
+	* `update` - (Defaults to 20 minutes), when updating the Management Agent
+	* `delete` - (Defaults to 20 minutes), when destroying the Management Agent

 ## Import

 ManagementAgents can be imported using the `id`, e.g.